mawinter69/power-admin-jenkins-library/README.md

 This jenkins library contains some powerful steps for Jenkins administrators.

+[!CAUTION]
-!!!
-Do not make this library available to everyone !!!
+Do not make this library available to everyone.